 The best way to understand Multi-touch Attribution is by defining its components at their most basic level.
-This lets you understand all the different moving parts and how you should apply yourself to each of them.
+This lets you know all the different moving parts and how you should apply yourself to each of them.

 This is crediting campaigns for their impact on conversions.
 Spreading your conversions across multiple campaigns and getting a clear picture of what happened is what attribution is all about.
-We will dive more about attribution and our different attribution models.
+We will dive more into attribution and our different attribution models.

 When people interact with a brand, they have a lot of different exposures to that brand before they finally decide to make a conversion.
-Each of those interactions are psychologically driving them to a conversion.
+Each of those interactions is psychologically driving them to a conversion.
 You want to give credit to each of those interactions, store them and then be able to apply that data.
 That is what attribution is all about.

 A Review of Campaigns